joeptacek/lc-scrape/README.md

 # lc-scrape

-lc-scrape is a utility for scraping [subject heading approval lists](https://classweb.org/approved-subjects/) from the Library of Congress (LC) website to a pair of output files, `output-scrape.json` and `output-tweets.json`.
+lc-scrape is a utility for scraping [subject heading approved lists](https://classweb.org/approved-subjects/) from the Library of Congress (LC) website to a pair of output files, `output-scrape.json` and `output-tweets.json`.

-`output-scrape.json` is a basic representation of the LC approval list.
-I'm currently using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to parse the source HTML.
-Each update is categorized according to subject heading type (main subject headings, children's subject headings, genre/form terms, medium of performance terms, demographic group terms) and according to the types of changes that were approved (new heading, changed heading, cancelled heading, updated non-heading fields, updated geographic subdivisibility).
-An LC Linked Data Service URI is inferred from the record number assigned to the proposal.
+`output-scrape.json` is a basic representation of the LC approved list.
+This consists in an array of "update objects" corresponding to individual items from the approved list.

-`output-tweets.json` represents the LC approval list as a set of Tweet threads, for use with [lc-tweets](https://github.com/joeptacek/lc-tweet).
+`output-tweets.json` represents the LC approved list as a set of Tweet threads, for use with [lc-tweet](https://github.com/joeptacek/lc-tweet).

-*It's quite possible lc-scrape will eventually break if LC ever changes the structure of its approval lists.*
+*It's quite possible lc-scrape will eventually break if LC ever changes the structure of its approved lists.*

 ## Usage